NataEn/converter/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Converter- Front-End react Application
+This is a React application with state managment done by Redux architecture.

 ## Available Scripts